hemerajs/hemera/packages/hemera-stats/README.md

 ### sendActionStats

-Send the action informations to the specific pattern.
+Broadcast the action informations to the specific pattern.

 Example: